 Under this 12-month extension request, the WPC pilots would continue as currently structured.
-Additional federal matching funds in the amount of \$300 million would be needed in order to sustain the program at the current expenditure level.
-In addition, given the COVID-19 emergency, the state proposes to include individuals impacted by COVID-19 as a target population.
-DHCS also proposes that the WPC pilots be permitted to modify their budgets for in response to COVID-19, and requests that the pilots be permitted to opt out of participating in this 12-month extension due to budget constraints or other extenuating circumstances.
+Additional federal Medicaid matching funds in the amount of \$300 million would be needed in order to sustain the program at the current expenditure level for the extension period.
+In addition, given the COVID-19 emergency, the state proposes continuing the inclusion of individuals and populations disproportionately impacted by COVID-19 as a target populations and specifically incentivizing WPC pilots to address disparities.
+DHCS also proposes that the WPC pilots be permitted to modify their budgets in response to COVID-19, and requests that the pilots be permitted to opt out of participating in this 12-month extension in the event of budget constraints or other extenuating circumstances.